Dumboiroy/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:exclamation: **Remarks:**
 - You can edit multiple fields at once or just one.
 - Only specified fields are updated, unspecified fields remain unchanged.
-- The appointment ID (`id/`) can be seen from the client card display.
+- The appointment ID (`id/`) can be seen from the client card display and cannot be changed.
 - Note that fields in `[]` are optional!
 </div>